shubhxg/web-dev-journey/HTML/notes.md

 # List items

-Lists are created in two ways :- Ordered List & Un-ordered List.
+Lists are created in two ways: Ordered List & Un-ordered List.

-Ordered List :- Items in Unordered lists do not have any serial order, they are  simply listed with like bullet points.
+**1. Un-Ordered List:** Items in Unordered lists do not have any serial order, they are  simply listed with like bullet points.
 They are not indexed. (`ul`)  is used to create un-ordered List.
 Use list item (`li`) inside (`ul`) tag to create items in an un-ordered list.
 Here is an example of list items in an un-ordered list:

 ```html